-The United States Probation and Pretrial Services Office (hereafter USPO/USPSO) or Federal Bureau of Prisons shall provide a Program Plan (Probation Form 45 or Transitional Services Program Plan BP-S530.074) for each defendant/offender that authorizes the provision of services.
-The vendor shall provide services strictly in accordance with the Program Plan for each defendant/offender.
+The United States Probation and Pretrial Services Office (hereafter USPO/USPSO) shall provide a Program Plan (Probation Form 45) for each person under supervision that authorizes the provision of services.
+The vendor shall provide services strictly in accordance with the Program Plan for each person under supervision.
 The Judiciary shall not be liable for any services provided by the vendor that have not been authorized for that defendant/offender in the Program Plan.
-The United States Probation Officer, United States Pretrial Services Officer, and the Bureau of Prisons staff may provide amended Treatment Program Plans during the course of treatment.
-The United States Probation/Pretrial Services Office, and/or the Bureau of Prisons will notify the vendor verbally and in writing via Probation 45 when services are to be terminated and shall not be liable for any services provided by the vendor subsequent to the verbal or written notification.
+The United States Probation or Pretrial Services Officer may provide amended Treatment Program Plans during treatment.
+The United States Probation/Pretrial Services Office will notify the vendor verbally and in writing via Probation 45 when services are to be terminated and shall not be liable for any services provided by the vendor subsequent to the verbal or written notification.